roehampton/module-content/msc-software-development-2/week-04/lab/node-intro.md

 - `/test` will display `Welcome to the test page!`
 - `/student/:id/:name` should display a table with the submitted student ID and name. **HINT** -- you will have to construct the string in the response to be HTML.

-## Next steps
+## Coming next...

-Later, we will connect a database to our express application and use the dynamic routes to create, retrieve, update and delete information in the database ie. we will have everything we need to create a simple 'CRUD' web application.
+Later, we will connect a database to our express application and use the dynamic routes to create, retrieve, update and delete information in the database.
+We will also look at how the presentation (ie. HTML generation) can be improved but kept seperate from business logic by using a templating system and MVC (Model View Controller) architecture.

+ie. we will have everything we need to create a simple 'CRUD' web application using some best pratices in software design.